endurantgames/cosmiclegends/src/classes/mage.md

     You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

-Diabloist
+Diabolical Power

-:   Much of your power is drawn from the pits of Hell and
+:   Much of your magical power is drawn from the pits of Hell and
-    other dark sources.
-You might not serve evil directly, but perhaps you've stolen power from Hell to use on the side of angels?
+    similar dark sources.
+You might not serve evil directly, but perhaps you've stolen a bit of power from Hell to use on the side of angels?

     [Hellspawn, Mage]{.crossover .es}